-Prerequisite: Accounting I Grade Level(s): 10, 11, 12
+Accounting II Semester(s): 2 Prerequisite: Accounting I Grade Level(s): 10, 11, 12

 Accounting II builds on the principles introduced in Accounting I and students use microcomputers to complete projects and simulations for departmental and specialized systems accounting.
-The study of stocks and bonds, accounting control systems, sales and manufacturing, and interpretation of account records for management decisions is also included.
+The study of stocks and bonds, accounting control systems, sales and manufacturing, and interpretation of account records for management decisions are also included.